Steelers vs. Ravens prediction, odds, time: 'Sunday Night Football' picks from proven model

 The final game of the NFL regular season is a winner-take-all contest with the Pittsburgh Steelers hosting the Baltimore Ravens on 'Sunday Night Football.'
 The victor will claim the AFC North and the conference's No. 7 seed, while the loser gets left out of the postseason picture.
 Pittsburgh (9-7) saw a three-game win streak come to an end with a 13-6 defeat to Cleveland in Week 17.
 Baltimore (8-8) ran over Green Bay to the tune of a 41-24 triumph on Saturday without Lamar Jackson (back).
 The two-time MVP returned to practice this week and will play in this one, as will T.J.
 Watt (lung), while Pittsburgh remains without DK Metcalf (suspension).

 Kickoff is at 8:20 p.m.
 ET from Acrisure Stadium in Pittsburgh.
 The Steelers prevailed, 27-22, when these squads met in Week 14.
 The latest Ravens vs. Steelers odds have Baltimore as a 3.5-point road favorite, while the over/under for total points scored is 41.5 via DraftKings Sportsbook.
+The Under is 8-2 over the last 10 meetings between the teams.
 Before making any Steelers vs. Ravens picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model entered Week 18 on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.